-The sociology minor allows students to explore the wide range of topics, social groups, and social interactions studied by sociologists.
-From social inequalities and social problems to the familiar institutions of family, school, religion, and government, the diversity of courses available allows sociology minors to explore courses relevant to their interests.
+The Sociology minor allows students to explore the wide range of topics, social groups, and social interactions studied by sociologists.
+The diversity of courses available allows sociology minors to explore courses relevant to their interests, from social inequalities and social problems to the familiar institutions of family, school, religion, and government.
 The courses also provide multiple viewpoints, studying the intimate interactions of families and small groups and the complex interactions of global economies and political alliances.
 Requiring a minimum of 18 credits in sociology, including Introductory Sociology (SOC 001) and two courses at the 400 level, students have flexibility in choosing a set of courses for their sociology minor.

 A grade of C or better is required for all courses in the minor.

 Scheduling Recommendation by Semester Standing given like (Sem: 1-2)

 Select 15 credits in sociology; at least 6 of those credits must be at the 400 level (Sem: 1-8)